 Microneedling is hugely useful when it’s done along with minoxidil, and you can get an excellent quality roll with a decent starting size (0,25-0,5mm) needles for quite cheap.
 I’ve personally used this one.

 6. Red Light Therapy

 - Increase testosterone levels when aimed to testicles (which is where T is produced)17.

-- Increase thyroid hormone production when aimed to thyroid (neck area)18.
+- Increase thyroid hormone production when aimed at the thyroid (neck area)18.

 - Turn thin and light vellus hairs into thick androgenic terminal hairs19.